naviarh/gevents/README.md

 	}()
     ```

- 9. One consumer can listen to several events
+ 9. One listener can subscribe to several events

     ```go
     go func() {